 APC Recycling Data

-The Australian Packaging Covenant (APC) today announced an overall Recycling Rate of 63.1% for post-consumer packaging in Australia.
+The 2011 recycling rate is 63.1% for post-consumer packaging in Australia.
 The results reflect differing conditions affecting consumption and recovery of individual material types.
 Of significance are increases in recycling tonnes for all by one material type - glass, plastics, steel and aluminium cans have increased, with paper board at variance to the trend - reflecting the continuing effort being made by industry and jurisdictions to deliver recycling services and programs, whilst investing in infrastructure to increase and improve recycling capability in cities and regional areas across Australia.
 Packaging design and material choice area also producing positive results.

 2010 Recycling Rate (APC Statement, 8 June 2011)

-The Australian Packaging Covenant (APC) today announced an overall Recycling Rate of 62.5% for post-consumer packaging in Australia in 2010, a 5.5% increase on the previous year.
+The 2010 recycing rate is 62.5% for post-consumer packaging in Australia, a 5.5% increase on the previous year.
 This achievement compares to the 2010 target of 65% set in 2005 when the recycling rate was 48% and is well up from the 2003 baseline of 39%.
 Key drivers were increases in paper and glass recycling, supporting the Packaging Covenant's focus in recent years to increase recycling activity through project funding and individual signatory efforts.
 Investment in significant infrastructure projects by industry and governments has contributed to the result during a time when global impacts have challenged the Australian business environment.